-Apple devices work like a charm due to the harmony between its hardware and software.
+Apple devices work like a charm due to the harmony between their hardware and software.
 They outperform other flagship smartphones in certain situations because of this particular optimization.

 Towards the bottom, we can find frequently visited sites.
-So it will be easier to access them even if we did not save it as a bookmark.
+So it will be easier to access them even if we did not save them as a bookmark.

-The settings options for Safari are accessible in two different ways.
+The safari advanced settings option for Safari is accessible in two different ways.
 For instance, frequently used settings within the browser can be changed.
 Some advanced settings have to be modified by going into Settings > Safari.

 Font and web settings

 This menu has options to change the font size as per your requirement.
 Since the browser can view desktop web pages, you can enable it by selecting the Request Desktop Site option from this menu.

 This option will be beneficial to view web pages like Google Sheets without separately installing the sheets app.

 Also, it gives the ability to change Safari advanced settings for individual websites.
 Safari applies these settings when you load that particular webpage.

 Within Safari Settings iPhone, you can change the default search engine to your preferred one.
 Also, you can turn the suggestion from the search engine on Safari on and off.